COVID-19 UPDATE – 3/15/2023

-First of all, thank you for taking the time to visit my website and possibly having an interest in counseling.
-Even if you are not considering counseling, you may know someone that is and I want to provide you with a variety of information to make you comfortable with either seeing me for therapy services or referring me to someone that you care about.
-On my website, you’ll find: services, cost and other information.
+First of all, thank you for taking the time to visit our website and possibly having an interest in counseling.
+Even if you are not considering counseling, you may know someone that is and we want to provide you with a variety of information to make you comfortable with either seeing one of our clinicians for therapy services or referring me to someone that you care about.
+On my website, you’ll find: services, cost, our team and other information.
 If you have any questions, please do not hesitate to call.
-When you call Hope Heal Change Counseling, you will be reaching me directly!
+When you call Hope Heal Change Counseling, you will be reaching us directly!
+Myself and our clinicians take every call and schedule every appointment for a personal experience.
 Below is a little bit about my journey to becoming a counselor.

 Before I was a mental health counselor, I was a teacher and a coach.
 I taught a variety of subjects in middle school and did most of my coaching at the high school level.
 It’s this experience that makes me comfortable working with young people, but that’s not all I do.
 After teaching for a few school years, I decided that I wanted to find a field where I could spend all of my time helping others that seemed to be having a difficult time—especially internally.
 I had many students that explained having anxiety, depression or were in the middle of a tough family conflict and, as a teacher, I felt like my hands were sometimes tied.
 So I took the leap and began taking graduate level courses in mental health counseling.